Eddevinc/files2/wvd-in-a-day/01-Overview.md

 ### **Workspaces**

-A workspace is a logical grouping of application groups in Windows Virtual Desktop.
+A workspace is a logical grouping of application groups in the Windows Virtual Desktop.
 Each Windows Virtual Desktop application group must be associated with a workspace for users to see the remote applications and desktops published to them.

 ### **End Users**

 After you've assigned users to their application groups, they can connect to a Windows Virtual Desktop deployment with any of the Windows Virtual Desktop clients.

-Click on **Next** button.
+Click on the **Next** button.